 - Vineyard Water Management – Nine (9) prerequisites address water use efficiency, water quality, offsite movement, irrigation maintenance and use of decision tools, water budgeting and measurement, and 2 additional practices help ensure vineyard water use efficiency and quality.

-- Integrated Pest Management – Twenty (20) prerequisites plus 14 additional practices verify an Integrated Pest Management approach is used that includes monitoring and managing vineyard pests (e.g., insects and mites, weeds, disease and vertebrate), cultural practices and decisions tools, employee training and safety, etc. In addition, materials on the CERTIFIED SUSTAINABLE Red List may not be used and if materials on the CERTIFIED SUSTAINABLE Yellow List are used, alternatives must first be tried or considered, and justification and mitigation of risk documented.
-(See http://www.sustainablewinegrowing.org/certifiedsustainable_redandyellowlist.pdf for more details).
+- Integrated Pest Management – Twenty (20) prerequisites plus 14 additional practices verify an Integrated Pest Management approach is used that includes monitoring and managing vineyard pests (e.g., insects and mites, weeds, disease and vertebrate), cultural practices and decisions tools, employee training and safety, etc. In addition, materials on the certification Red List may not be used and if materials on the certification Yellow List are used, alternatives must first be tried or considered, and justification and mitigation of risk documented.
+(See https://www.sustainablewinegrowing.org/certifiedsustainable_redandyellowlist.pdf for more details).

 - Wine Quality – Three (3) prerequisites address juice chemistry, food safety and food security and 6 additional practices can positively affect wine quality.

 - Ecosystems Management – Five (5) prerequisites address ecosystem processes, watershed management, aquatic habitats, sensitive species and collaboration plus 4 other practices help protect and enhance ecosystems and wildlife habitat.

 - Energy Efficiency – Three (3) prerequisites address vineyard pump efficiency and winery motor/drives/pump efficiency and require an energy audit, and 9 additional practices help improve energy efficiency.